Refreshed and updated April 1, 2026.

 In a dramatically short period, AI has gone from creeping into the enterprise to storming down the boardroom doors with full force.
-From Microsoft Copilot to Google Gemini to OpenAI’s ChatGPT, generative AI tools have embedded themselves into day-to-day workflows faster than security teams can down their first morning coffee.
+Generative AI tools have embedded themselves into day-to-day workflows faster than security teams can down their first morning coffee.

-We’ve spoken about the risks associated with Copilot and Gemini, but ChatGPT deserves its own spotlight.
-That’s because it’s the most widely used and the least governed by many organizations.
+We’ve spoken about the risks associated with Copilot, Gemini, Perplexity and Claude, but ChatGPT deserves its own spotlight.
+As of early 2026, it may be losing ground to Claude, but it’s the most widely used and the least governed by many organizations.

 In this guide, we’ll explore why ChatGPT poses a real threat to enterprise data security if left unchecked.